ILANZ, In-House Lawyers Association of New Zealand

 • Provide relevant guidance on emerging national and international trends, issues and best practices relevant to members;

-• Promote the roles of and operate as a Section of the Society;
+• Promote the roles, and operate as a Section, of the NZLS;

 • Promote or conduct any other activities consistent with the spirit of the foregoing objects;

-• Working with a motivated group of Committee members
+• Working with a motivated group of other Committee members and NZLS staff;

-• Being involved in the governance of ILANZ
+• Being involved in the governance and strategy of ILANZ;

-However, please note that it is not possible to apply for the ILANZ Scholarship or any of the individual ILANZ awards whilst serving as a Committee member.
+Please note, however, that it is not possible to apply for any of the individual ILANZ awards whilst serving as a Committee member.

 How many people are on the Committee?

-Up to 11 people – being 4 Officers of ILANZ and up to 7 general Committee members.
+11 people being 4 Officers of ILANZ and 7 general Committee members.

 Who are the Officers?

-Ideally, the Committee should be representative of the In-house profession, with a mix of members from public and private Companies, Central Government, Crown Entities, Local Government, situated in both the cities and the provinces.
+Ideally, the Committee should be representative of the Inhouse profession as a whole, with a mix of members from public and private companies, Central Government, Crown Entities, Local Government and situated in both the cities and the provinces.

 What is the process of standing for election to the Committee?

-Simply complete a nomination form, have it signed by an ILANZ member and submit it along with biographical details for publication, by the due date.
-If more nominations are received than positions available, an electronic election will be held, on the “first past the post” basis.
+Simply complete a nomination form, have it signed by another ILANZ member and submit it along with biographical details for publication, by the due date.
+If more nominations are received than positions available, an electronic election will be held on a “first past the post” basis.
 All members of ILANZ are entitled to vote.
-Once voting has closed, and votes are counted,the results will be made available to ILANZ members.
+Once voting has closed, the number of votes that each candidate receives will be made available to ILANZ members.

 What is the term of the Committee?